 Duct Tape Marketing, founded by John Jantcsh, author of Duct Tape Selling, The Commitment Engine, and The Referral Engine, features a blog, as well as e-books, podcasts, and webinars for members.
 Find information on Facebook dark posts, as well as the five questions you should be asking your customers among many other topics.

-And that completes our handpicked list of the 37 best news resources for small business news.
+And that completes our handpicked list of the 36 best resources for small business news and information.
 We know that your business is one of the last things on your mind when you fall asleep and one of the first things you think about when you wake up.
 It was our mission to create a news site list of value.
 That way, when you do get a few free moments to read during lunch, you aren’t wasting your time.
 Or when you’re crunched for time and need an answer pronto, you go to a source known for its accuracy and accessibility.